parthvalani/ttic/README.md

 © 2021 Parth Valani

 This repository is licensed under the MIT license.
-See LICENSE for details."# ttic"
+See LICENSE for details.